 Curtain wall and window systems regularly require some form of solid/opaque panels to hide unsightly sections of the structure or for architectural purposes.
 These are more commonly known as spandrel panels or insulated spandrel panels (when they incorporate insulation).
 They are typically pressure plate or toggle fixed utilising metal, ceramic, glass or other facing materials into the glazing system’s frame.

-Alterations made to building regulations relating to fire safety, introduced in 2019 following the Grenfell tragedy, has now brought these panel systems in line with rainscreen systems; yet the market is reacting relatively slowly to this change, with very few companies testing to the new mandatory standards.
+Alterations made to building regulations relating to fire safety, introduced in 2019 following the Grenfell tragedy, have brought these panel systems in line with rainscreen systems.
+Yet, the market is reacting relatively slowly to this change, with very few companies testing to the new mandatory standards.

 Our initial testing programme will be around pressure plate systems, which will be available in a range of metal, glass and ceramic faces with an insulated hard edging and a central, less dense insulation.
-This development is currently at the EN13823 stage (single burning item test), with the base EN1716 data already undertaken, which allows us to confirm by calculation that A2 certification will be obtained for the panels.
+This development is currently at the EN13823 stage (single burning item test).
+The base EN1716 data already undertaken, which allows us to confirm by calculation that A2 certification will be obtained for the panels.
 Our test programme will initially offer a limited range, with different facings requiring project specific testing.
-However, the range being tested will offer a wide range of thickness of materials and insulations to provide clients with a greater scope within their project designs.
+However, the range being tested will provide a wide range of thickness of materials and insulations to provide clients with a greater scope within their project designs.

-Although our test programme hasn’t reached the EN13501 certification point at this time, we’d be delighted to discuss project specific requirements with design teams and architects either at early design or installation stages.
-Our Fabrications Manager, Simon Grisewood, is on hand to assist you through these changes within the Building Regulations and Proteus Facades system offering.
+Although our test programme hasn’t reached the EN13501 certification point at this time, we’d be delighted to discuss project specific requirements with design teams and architects either at the early design or installation stages.
+Our Fabrications Manager is on hand to assist you through these changes within the Building Regulations and Proteus Facades system offering.

 When it comes to fire safety, it’s always worth verifying claims made about performance.
 Post Grenfell we should all be ready to question statements like ‘A1 non-combustible spandrel panels’ and routinely ask suppliers for supporting evidence.
 In simple terms, that means evidence of testing or certification.